iammeliaskhan/record-book/README.md

 # Record Book
 Record Book is a web application built with React.js that allows users to record and manage their expenses.
-It uses Create React App as the starter kit and implements several features such as adding new expenses, viewing expenses in a list as well as in a graphical chart, and deleting expenses.
+It uses Create React App as the starter kit and implements several features such as adding new expenses, viewing expense details both in a list and in a graphical chart, deleting expenses, searching for expenses, and sorting expenses.

 ## Table of Contents
 - <ins>Installation</ins>